2024-25 National Committee - Sustainable Australia Party

 Rhett is an active natural history buff with a significant interest in the study of Australian amphibians and reptiles.
 A particular focus is Australian freshwater tortoises.
 He has two daughters and a stepson who more than account for his free time.
 He would like a sustainable world for them all to grow up in.

-Cr Cameron McEwan (NSW) - Committee Member
+Cr Cameron McEwan (NSW) - Ordinary Committee Member

 Cam is currently serving a four-year term on Campbelltown City Council in south west Sydney after being elected as a councillor in the 2024 local government elections.
 Passionate about housing affordability and climate action, Cam believes that Australia needs to be bold in stabilising our population and in our adoption of sustainable practices across all sectors to ensure future generations can enjoy the natural beauty of our country and are afforded the same opportunities we have today to own a home and connect with community.
 Cam deeply cares about environmental preservation and has brought a number of motions to council to better protect Campbelltown’s local koala colony.
 He is also currently a member on the Georges River Combined Council Committee, which looks after the vital waterway that runs through his LGA.